Hass Avocado Tree: Growing Your Own Guacamole

 Newly-planted trees don’t need much fertilizer, but in the first year applying about 1oz of nitrogen on a monthly basis from spring through fall is good.
 Don’t fertilize from November through February.
 In subsequent years, go by the trunk diameter.
 A total of a half pound of nitrogen per inch of trunk diameter per year is essential to good growth.

 A professional soil test is recommended to determine annual amounts to apply of the other nutrients.
 Most home soil tests do not test for anything beyond NPK.
 But as a good rule of thumb, applying the first four annually will be required.
 The other nutrients should be tested for.

 Hass avocados are propagated by grafting only.
 They will not grow true from seed.

-Unless you’re skilled at grafting, you’ll want to buy a grafted seedling from a reliable source like Fast Growing Trees.
+Unless you’re skilled at grafting, you’ll want to buy a grafted seedling from a reliable source.
 This ensures you’ve got a healthy young seedling to start with!